rybla/riib11.github.io/_posts/2021-07-29-empirical-morality.md

 moral (and many would view it as being much less moral).
-Never along the arc of “moral progress” does a moral constructivist see a change from a “worse” ethical theory to a “better” ethical theory, except from the point of view of our modern constructed moral theory by which we judge the past.
+Never along the arc of “moral progress” does a moral constructivist see a change from a “worse” ethical theory to a “better” ethical theory, except from the point of view of our modern constructed ethical theory by which we judge the past.

 This appears to contradict what most people agree on about the claim of moral progress and what has happened over threat theme period.
 Usually the claim of